fropapravi/Resume/README.md

 - Languages and DataBases: Python, Pandas, Numpy, SQL, MySQL
 - Visualization Tools: Power BI
 - Other Skills: Advanced Excel, Business Analysis,Data Analysis
 - Soft Skills: Critical Thinking, Brainstorming, Communication Skills, Interpersonal Skill, Team Leader, Problem Solver

+### Experience
+#### Internship - Research associate @Nueconomy

+- To source, analyse & collate information relevant to your assigned Nueconomy products.
+- Take responsibility for the quality of data added to the products and ensure data integrity.
+- Contributing to the product’s future development by suggesting new additions & features that could ensure expanding the subscription base of the product’s
+- Actively participate or collaborate with your cross functional team to promote the products via content & social marketing.

 ### Projects
 #### Top_Indian_Youtuber_2024 - (Excel, PSQL, Power BI)